jackyzha0/jackyzha0.github.io/content/thoughts/a-new-darpa.md

 > The best predictor of success in innovation is the number of other people they come into contact with

 Some thoughts.
 Already have been thinking about this in relation to [hackathons](posts/hackathons.md), [paid open source](posts/paid-open-source.md), and [academia](thoughts/academia.md).

+## 3rd Spaces
+For people wanting to create change, why do we choose to do that through innovation rather than policy? (is this due to [creation vs maintenance](thoughts/creation-vs-maintenance.md) approaches to thinking?)

+Procurement services: finding a business application of research (specifically government funded)

+Related: reinventing [hackathons](posts/hackathons.md) as 3rd spaces

 ## PARPA and alternative funding models
 https://benjaminreinhardt.com/parpa